 This is what I believe is the main cause of oxidation build-up on your headlights.......

-Ok, so a (UV) coating is applied to your factory Auto headlight lenses to help protect these newer acrylic / plastic headlight and taillight lenses from the elements as well as the suns harmful (UV) rays.
+Ok, so a (UV) coating is applied to your factory Auto headlight lenses to help protect these newer polycarbonate headlight and taillight lenses from the elements as well as the suns harmful (UV) rays.

-It took scientific processes, testing and retesting to create these new Acrylic / Polycarbonate lenses as well as the (UV) coating that is applied to them.
+It took scientific processes, testing and retesting to create these new Polycarbonate lenses as well as the (UV) coating that is applied to them.

-In time this UV coating develops a layer of oxidation over the surface, a combination of oil, road grime and other air borne contaminants is what the oxidation is made up from and is cooked onto the lenses from the heat of the lights.
+In time this UV coating develops a layer of film over the surface, a combination of microscopic air-borne contaminants oils, road grime and other air borne debris is what the film is made up from and is cooked onto the lenses from the heat of the lights.

 I believe this because in most cases I've seen if a car has turn signal lenses that are separate from the headlight lenses the turn signal lenses will have little or no oxidation.